-Whether you’re a startup project, an established business, a creative building a portfolio brand or you’re flying solo on the freelance wagon, there are a bunch of factors you have to take into consideration when developing your brand before things will be up-and-running.
-But if you take the following points into consideration, you’ll save yourself time, money and the headaches in the long run and you’ll be well on your way to focusing on the fun stuff.
+Whether you’re a startup project, an established business, building a portfolio brand, or you’re flying solo on the freelance wagon, there are a bunch of factors you have to consider when developing your brand before things will be up-and-running.
+But if you take action on the following points, you’ll save yourself time, money and the headaches in the long run and you’ll be well on your way to focusing on the fun stuff.
 Whatever you do, don’t give up on that idea!

 Your business is unique because of you and your personal values.
 What are you truly passionate about?
 What does your business stand for?
 What experience do you want to create for your customers?
 Getting clarity on why you are pursuing your business will help refine your processes and attract your ideal clients.

 - Before any designing takes place, it’s extremely important to understand who your ideal customers/clients are and what their needs are.
 Without them, there is no business, so make sure you are aligning your brand with the right values.

 - It will also help you through times when you’re feeling stuck.
 If you ever have a moment where you’re wondering what the hell you are doing with your life, go back to your “Why?” to be reminded why you pursued this kickass idea in the first place.

 Everything is in a name!
 The name is a very important part of your brand.
 It should define your business and represent what you do.

 - Using your own name is great for independent businesses, especially in creative industries where you are the brand.
 However, this concept comes a bit unstuck if you have quite a common name or one liking to a famous/infamous person.
 In that case, I would suggest coming up with something a bit more unique.